Stebin-17/AIOT-SMARTER-ALEXA-WITH-CHATGPT/README.md

 I have tested the below given utterances for opening and closing and it was working fine.
 More phrases can be possible:

     TURNING ON:

-    • alexa ask chat i want to see
     • alexa ask chat let there be light
     • alexa ask chat why there is no lights
     • alexa ask chat turn on the light